therealsphinx/support.balsamiq.com/content/sales/jurisdiction.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "The EULA and Terms of Service are governed by the laws the State of California, USA and gives exclusive jurisdiction of the courts in San Francisco, California, USA.
-Can we remove this or change this?"
+title: "The EULA and Terms of Service Are Governed by the Laws the State of California, USA and Gives Exclusive Jurisdiction of the Courts in San Francisco, California, USA.
+Can We Remove This or Change This?"
 menu:
   menusales:
     parent: sales